Statistics of psoriasis

 1) It Isn’t Exclusively A Skin Condition

 Why is psoriasis so often mistaken for solely being a skin condition?
 A common manifestation of psoriasis is causing skin cells to grow at a rapid pace.
 Which then subsequently leads to the buildup of scaly red lesions.
 This can result in itchiness or a burning sensation.
-Though this is a frequent symptom of psoriasis, it’s not just a skin condition.
-It’s an autoimmune disease, meaning that it happens when the immune system starts attacking its own tissues by mistake.
+This is a frequent symptom of psoriasis, but it’s not just a skin condition.
+Instead, it’s an autoimmune disease, which happens when the immune system starts attacking its tissues by mistake.
 This difference is crucial to understanding it.

 2) There Are Various Kinds of Psoriasis

 This is the most widespread form of psoriasis.
-It’s characterized as patches of red skin that’s covered with a white buildup of dead skin cells.
-The most common parts of the body affected by this form of it are the lower back, knees, and scalp.
+It’s characterized as patches of red skin that are covered with a white buildup of dead skin cells.
+The most common body parts affected by this form are the lower back, knees, and scalp.

-This is the second most common form of the disease, affecting 10 percent of people who have psoriasis.
-It manifests as tiny red dots and can show up as strep throat infection.
+This is the second most common form of the disease, affecting 10 percent of people with psoriasis.
+It manifests as tiny red dots and can show as a strep throat infection.
 Additionally, it usually develops in young adulthood or childhood.

 Pustular psoriasis typically manifests in the hands or feet.
 It appears as white blisters of pus and red skin.
 Pustular psoriasis isn’t contagious — the pus contains white blood cells.

-This is a very severe type of it and it manifests as redness that spreads over the majority of the body.
-Erythrodermic psoriasis may lead to feelings of itchiness and pain.
+This is a very severe type of it, and it manifests as redness that spreads over the majority of the body.
+In addition, erythrodermic psoriasis may lead to feelings of itchiness and pain.
 Though it is quite severe, it’s also pretty rare: just 3 percent of people diagnosed with psoriasis get it.

-This form of the disease manifests beneath the arm, the groin area, and on the other side of the knee.
-For many people with inverse psoriasis.
-It’s their second form of the disease and they simultaneously have it in other parts of their bodies.
+This disease manifests beneath the arm, the groin area, and the other side of the knee for many people with inverse psoriasis.
+It’s their second form of the disease, and they simultaneously have it in other parts of their bodies.

 3) Psoriasis and Eczema Are Different:

-You have probably heard someone mistake it with eczema.
+You have probably heard someone mistake it for eczema.
 Why are they so interchangeable?
 Since both can lead to rashes and red patches on the skin that are highly irritating.
-It’s understandable that people get confused.
-But they are actually completely different.
+Understandably, people get confused.
+But they are entirely different.
 While it is an autoimmune disease, eczema is a chronic skin condition.
-To stay on top of your health, you need to know what exactly is happening to your body.
+To stay on top of your health, you need to know what is happening to your body.
 If you think you have eczema or psoriasis.
-You should discuss your symptoms with a healthcare provider who can give you a proper diagnosis.
+It would be best if you discussed your symptoms with a healthcare provider who can give you a proper diagnosis.
 You no longer have to worry about waiting in a crowded doctor’s office.
 Telehealth companies now offer online consultations with healthcare providers.
 So you can virtually discuss your symptoms and get the help you need.

 4) It Doesn’t Only Affect Adults